holocircuit/holocircuit.github.io/drafts/2019-01-06-unofficial.md

 We can extract out the streams from the PCAP file using `tcpflow -r surveillance.pcap`.
 The PCAP file contains 40 challenge/response pairs: 39 of them are valid, one isn't.

-It turns out $$p$$ isn't prime - it's a square with a bunch of small factors.
+If we try and factorise $$p$$ we'll see it isn't prime - it's a square with a bunch of small factors.
 See [FactorDB](http://factordb.com/index.php?query=21652247421304131782679331804390761485569) for the full factorisation - it turns out it won't be that important for the challenge.

-# Part 1: Solving some simultaeneous equations
+# Part 1: Solving some simultaneous equations
-Using the 39 valid solutions, we can write down some linear simultaeneous equations for the key, modulo p.
+Using the 39 valid solutions, we can write down some linear simultaneous equations for the key, modulo p.
 Each valid response gives us an equation for the key, given by

 $$
-r_1k_1 + ... + r_nk_n = S
+r_1k_1 + ... + r_nk_n = S \mod p
 $$

 where $$(r_1, ..., r_n)$$ is the challenge and $$S$$ is the correct response value.